We Welcome International Students

-Saybrook University's two residential master's degree programs in Seattle are approved by the Student and Exchange Visitor Program (SEVP) and are certified to issue international student visas (I-20s).
+Saybrook University's two residential master's degree programs in Seattle are approved by the Student and Exchange Visitor Program (SEVP) and are certified to issue the Certificate of Eligibility for Nonimmigrant (F-1) Student Status for Academic and Language Students (I-20s).
 These are the only two Saybrook programs currently eligible for I-20s, unless you are in the country as a naturalized US citizen or hold a Green Card.
 Canadian students do not need a visa, but do need an I-20, even if traveling as a "commuter" student.

 International Students are welcome to apply to all other Saybrook degree and non-degree programs, but I-20 forms are not issued.
 All other admissions policies and requirements apply to international students.

-International applicants applying for admission to the Seattle-based residential programs approved by SEVP should contact Julia Sondej.
+International applicants applying for admission to the Seattle-based residential programs approved by SEVP should contact Julia Sondej email@example.com.

 International students are not eligible for United States educational loan consideration.

-International transcripts created in languages other than English must be submitted as literal translations prior to admission and must be mailed for evaluation to the American Association of Collegiate Registrars and Admissions Officers (AACRAO) or World Education Services (WES).
+International transcripts created in languages other than English must be submitted as literal translations prior to admission and must be mailed for evaluation to World Education Services (WES).